 It gives you the financial strength to share your wealth, your time, your knowledge, your skills, and your contacts with the world to leave a lasting legacy.

-If this in any way interests you, please click here now and read more about Wealth Retreat, which we’re holding on the Gold Coast on the first weekend of June and register your interest to find out more.
+If this in any way interests you, please click here now and read more about Wealth Retreat, which we’re holding on the Gold Coast on the second weekend of June and register your interest to find out more.

 Investment Mistake #2: Blindly turning your investments over to a “professional” to do your investing for you.